-J. Ellwood Evans, Department Chairman, Professor Haddon W. Robinson, Assistant Professor George W. Peters, Professor of Missions Howard G. Hendricks Stanley D. Toussaint John A. Witmer
+J. Ellwood Evans, Department Chairman, Professor Haddon W. Robinson, Assistant Professor Howard G. Hendricks Stanley D. Toussaint Bruce K. Waltke John A. Witmer Elliott E. Johnson, Teaching Fellow William D. Lawrence, Teaching Fellow

-The Practical Theology department includes the divisions of Homiletics, of Pastoral Theology and of Missions and Evangelism.
+The Practical Theology department includes the divisions of Homiletics, Pastoral Theology and Evangelism.

 The aim of the Homiletics division is to provide thorough training in the principles and practices of expository preaching.
 In addition to classroom sessions in theory, practice in sermon preparation and delivery is provided by preaching sessions before the Professor of Homiletics in regular class periods.
+Preaching sessions convene in Davidson Chapel which with its pews and pulpit simulate closely a normal preaching situation.
 Modern sound recording equipment is used to enable the student to evaluate his own work.
-Each student-preacher is also filmed in color motion pictures.
+Each student-preacher is also filmed in motion pictures.